 The Yamaha Pacifica is a super-affordable electric that’s perfect for beginner to intermediate players.

 Yamaha uses its in-house ceramic humbucker on the bridge, and then two single-coil pickups in the middle and at the neck, giving players plenty of options for sound.
 Personally, I think this is a great all-around guitar when it comes to genre.
 If you’re into rock, this guitar stands out because the pickups are quite powerful, which is surprising for a guitar in this price category.

 The body is made of agathis wood, which isn’t the most durable, but it is a lightweight wood, which is appreciated by newer players.

-Before the yamaha FG800, there was the FG700 — and that was a great dreadnought acoustic for beginners.
+Before the yamaha FG800, there was the FG700 — and that was a great dreadnought acoustic for those starting out on their guitar journey.
 The FG800 is even better.